 If you want to try making your own breast forms, check out the photo tutorial, How to Make a Micro Bead Breast Form, posted on our BreastFree Blog.
 For those of you who like to sew, the instructions will enable you to fashion a form that is light as air, soft, and washable.
 Also, patterns are available for knitted forms.
 Using soft yarns, you can customize your own comfortable shape.
 A knitting pattern with detailed directions is available at the knitty.com website.
-(You can also order custom knitted forms in a wide variety of yarns from TitBits.
+If you don't knit, you can order custom knitted forms in a wide variety of yarns from TitBits.
 There is also an organization, Knitted Knockers Charities, Inc., that provides free patterns and volunteers who will knit you a pair of forms if you can't knit them yourself.
 If you would like to crochet a breast form, click on the following link: Crocheting Instructions.
 Knitting and crocheting instructions can also be found at the website of Bosom Buddies of the QC, under the heading "instructions."

 This innovative form is made of memory foam meant to mold to your body.
 The memory foam gives it a very light weight, making it slightly heavier than foam forms and less likely to ride up in a bra.
 This is a great form for exercising, relaxing at home, or everyday wear.
 The removable cover has a silky nylon finish in front, so gives a smooth appearance under clothes.

 Note that while the memory foam does yield to the touch, it's not nearly as soft as silicone.
 Still, this is a great choice if you want an ultra-lightweight form that's comfortable and gives you a natural-looking shape.

 These forms come in two versions—weighted (Style 132) and unweighted (Style 130).
 They are the first non-silicone forms to employ Amoena's Comfort+ technology, which is integrated into the back of the breast form cover.
 According to Amoena, "A Comfort+ fabric layer works continuously to maintain a dry environment by absorbing excess body heat and helping to reduce perspiration behind the form."